Popular Diets Reviewed by Dietitians and Nutritionists

 • potentially raised cholesterol

-• not for disordered eaters (Some people may become fixated on restrictive eating behaviour and carb counting, potentially leading to a negative relationship with food.)
-Related: dietitian for disordered eating
+• not for disordered eaters (Some people may become fixated on restrictive eating behaviour and carb counting, potentially leading to a negative relationship with food.), believes Nataly, our dietitian for eating disorders

 • requires the counting of net carbs